getodk/docs/odk1-src/central-submissions.rst

 Managing Form Submissions in Central
 ====================================

-Once you have :ref:`uploaded a form <central-forms-upload>` to ODK Central, :ref:`connected to it from your mobile device <central-users-app-configure>`, and :ref:`uploaded forms <uploading-forms>` back to Central, you will see them appear in the Form submissions page in Central.
+Once you have :ref:`uploaded a form <central-forms-upload>` to ODK Central, :ref:`connected to it from your mobile device <central-users-app-configure>`, and :ref:`uploaded submissions <uploading-forms>` back to Central, you will see them appear in the Form submissions page in Central.

 To find the Form submissions page, first find the form in the Form listings page (:menuselection:`--> Forms`) and click on it.
 You will be taken to the :ref:`Form Overview <central-forms-checklist>` page for that form.
 Click on the :menuselection:`--> Submissions` tab below the form name to find the submissions.